owhite/Arduino-PID-control/README.md

 ## Some notes about my environment.

 If you're like me, you hate IDEs and love command line programming.
-I [platformio](http://platformio.org/).
+I really like [platformio](http://platformio.org/).
 You dont have to use it, but installing the code on the arduino will be different.
 I'm not going to walk your through installing all the include files shown in my [src](https://github.com/owhite/Arduino-PID-control/tree/master/src) folder.
 Frankly I dont know how to do it for the arduino IDE.

 Similarly, installation and usage of python as well as pyplot is left up to you.